• About WordPress

 There’s no need to book ahead.
 Just buy your ticket at the bus station from either Herradura de Plata or Flecha Amarilla.

 From Querétaro’s Central de Autobuses, you can take an authorized taxi to the city center.
-The journey takes around 15 minutes and costs less than $3 USD.
+The journey takes around 15 minutes and costs around $4 US.

 Before you dive into this list of things to do in Querétaro, let me take a quick second to discuss safety.
 I understand it’s a concern of many travelers visiting Mexico.